UN: Report will show chemical weapons use in Syria

 But he added that Ban "has been in touch with different people including the experts."

-The two U.N. diplomats said the inspectors had soil, blood and urine samples and may also have collected remnants of the rockets or other weapons used in the attack, which could point to those responsible.
-The diplomats spoke on condition of anonymity because discussions on the issue have been confidential.
+The inspectors had soil, blood and urine samples and may also have collected remnants of the rockets or other weapons used in the attack which could point to those responsible, the diplomats said, speaking on condition of anonymity because discussions on the issue have been confidential.

 In his speech, Ban said "the disaster" in Syria has created "a lost generation of children and young people" and led to "rising sectarian tensions, regional instability, the largest displacements of people in a generation, grave violations of human rights, including sexual violence."